Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Security proof of the MPQC protocol

-With the above \textbf{property} at hand it becomes clear that the security proof of our MPQC protocol will be absolutely the same as the security proof of the previously suggested MPQC protocol presented in Ref.~\cite{lipinska_pra_102_022405_2020}, since the difference between the \textbf{property} in our current suggestion and the \textbf{property} in the previous suggestion is reduced to which quantum gate is implemented by the gate teleportation technique ($H$ gate instead of $T$ gate in our case) and in which basis logical measurement is performed during the gate teleportation technique (Fourier basis instead of normal basis in our case).
-For that reason, we will skip the security proof of our MPQC protocol in this paper.
-For the details see Ref.~\cite{lipinska_pra_102_022405_2020}.
+With the Property~\ref{property} at hand, it becomes clear that the security proof of our MPQC protocol will be absolutely the same as the security proof of the previously suggested MPQC protocol presented in Refs.~\cite{lipinska_pra_102_022405_2020,lipinska_arxiv:2004.10486v2} since the difference between the Property~\ref{property} in our current suggestion and the property in the previous suggestion is reduced to which quantum gate is implemented by the gate teleportation technique ($H$ gate instead of $T$ gate in our case) and in which basis logical measurement is performed during the gate teleportation technique (Fourier basis instead of normal basis in our case).
+Note that in our MPQC protocol the previously inevitable verification of the ``magic'' state technique, see Appendix~\ref{sec:magic_state_verification_protocol}, is not necessary at all~\footnote{The same can be said also for the protocol called ``verification of the Clifford stabilized states'' (VCSS), see Appendix~\ref{sec:vcss_summary} and Appendix~\ref{sec:vcss_critics}.}, and therefore, is out of consideration.